 There’s no shiny pop-ups or easy-to-access social media distractions with paper and pen.

 You’ll find you use your ‘boredom’ simply coloring, organizing, and making your notes look fantastic!

-Taking paper notes can also help the OCD inclined students amongst us to stay organised.
+Taking paper notes can also help the OCD-inclined students amongst us to stay organized.
 Get yourself a binder and keep all your lecture notes stacked up in week-by-week chronological order.
-It’ll make you feel more organised and ready to take on the world.
+It’ll make you feel more organized and ready to take on the world.

 6. Color Code

-One of my favourite studies on Color Coding is the paper ‘The Influence of Colour on Memory Performance’ in the Malaysian Journal of Medical Science.
+One of my favorite studies on Color Coding is the paper ‘The Influence of Colour on Memory Performance’ in the Malaysian Journal of Medical Science.

 This study reported several very important findings.
 Importantly, this study didn’t just conduct an analysis: it actually summarized several key studies on color and memory retention dating all the way back to the 1970s.

 - Consistency in Color Coding helps Memory Recall.
 Be consistent in your color coding each week.
 Use the same color to code the same types of information.
 For example, if you were studying a Second Language, you might want to use Green highlighting every time you examine Verbs; and Blue highlighting every time you examine nouns.

 - Use White Paper and Dark Pens.
 Studies consistently show that the more contrast there is between colors, the better your memory retention will be.
 This means that you should aim to use dark pen colors on a white paper background.